chi-initiative/kora-documentation/docs/contributing.md

 ## Copy-Editing and Other Minor Changes

 When making minor changes to pages in this documentation website, please keep the changes for each page within its own pull request.
-To add additional edits to the same page, when the pull request has already been created, pleas see the sub-section, "[Additional Edits to the Same Page](#additional-edits-to-the-same-page)" below.
+To add additional edits to the same page, when the pull request has already been created, pleas see the sub-section, "[Additional Minor Edits to the Same Page](#additional-minor-edits-to-the-same-page)" below.

-Pull requests will remain
+Pull requests remain open until a documentation team member is able to review it for inclusion, rejection, or make requests for alterations.
+Please watch the email address associated with your GitHub account for notifications of messages from the documentation team, which may ask you to adjust your proposed changes before they will be accepted.

 ### First-Time Page Edit

 1. To make minor changes to any page in this guide, click "Edit on GitHub" in the top-right of the page to be edited.
 Do this for each separate page to be edited.